Ground School Kit NO PTR scaled

 Determining the pilot supplies required for in-fight training can be a touchy subject.
 There are some things that you would require at minimum, but you generally don’t really know what you need until you need it.
 Unless you opt for our ground school kit or will be beginning flight training soon, we suggest buying these supplies as you need it.

-To abide by the Canadian Aviation Regulations, you need to buy both of these.
+To abide by the Canadian Aviation Regulations, you need to buy at least the logbook.
 You absolutely cannot do flight training without having a logbook or pilot training record as part of your pilot supplies.

 There are more options for pilot logbooks though, more information is available here.